mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/tutorials/cd_tutorials/canary-deployment/index.md

 You'll see that after a few seconds Flagger detects that the `hello-world` Deployment was modified, and begins to deploy a new version of the application.

-It will scale up the new version, point the Flagger loadtester at the canary pods, measure traffic to those pods for request success rate and duration, and increase the proportion of traffic routed to the canary by 10% every minute.
+It will scale up the new version, point the Flagger loadtester at the Canary pods, measure traffic to those pods for request success rate and duration, and increase the proportion of traffic routed to the Canary by 10% every minute.

-Finally, after 5 minutes traffic reaches 50% and the canary is promoted to primary.
+Finally, after 5 minutes traffic reaches 50% and the Canary is promoted to primary.
 The old pods are then terminated.

 The ArgoCD UI is a great place to observe these changes as they occur.
 If you watch the `hello-world` VirtualService, you will notice that every minute the traffic weights are updated as more traffic is routed from the primary to the canary.

 You can also watch the Istio Canary dashboard in Grafana.
-The dashboard shows all canary deployments throughout all namespaces.
+The dashboard shows all Canary deployments throughout all namespaces.